glasgowcompbio/vimms/README.md

 # Contributions

-As an open-source project licensed under MIT, ViMMS welcomes all forms of contributions, including bug fixes, new features, and more.
+As an open-source project licensed under MIT, we welcomes all forms of contributions, including bug fixes, new features, and more.
 You can find our community contribution guidelines [here](https://github.com/glasgowcompbio/vimms/blob/master/CONTRIBUTING.md).

 # Publications

-To cite ViMMS or see the list of publications that are built on top of ViMMS, please refer to [here](research.md).
+To cite ViMMS or see the list of publications that are built on top of ViMMS, please refer to the [Research](pages/research.md) page.